 Improves employee experience.
 Employers sometimes forget how important it is to their teams to be able to see the status of their benefits, payments, and time off.
 HRIS tools allow employees to directly access their personal information, produce reports, and issue requests – all without the inconvenience and time it takes to go through the HR department.

 Improves efficiency.
-HRIS solutions offer a wide range of self-service tools that greatly minimize the need for email and paper-based forms and approval processes.
+HRIS solutions offer a wide range of self-service tools that greatly minimise the need for email and paper-based forms and approval processes.
 Schedules, workflows, time-off requests, and more – can be automated and managed in real time, and on the fly.

 Supports compliance efforts.
-With a rise in remote work and a cultural shift toward greater sensitivity and litigation, businesses need to be sure they’re on the right side of global labor and employment regulations.
+With a rise in remote work and a cultural shift toward greater sensitivity and litigation, businesses need to be sure they’re on the right side of global labour and employment regulations.
 Cloud HRIS helps to ensure that all HR activities fall within the boundaries of compliance and help to support their workforces.

 Keeps things secure.
 Within HR files are some of the most sensitive and precious data in your company – including employees’ medical and financial records and details.
 In the past, when this data was stored on laptops or unsecured databases, there was an ever-present risk of compromise.
-Today’s integrated HRIS systems have advanced security protocols built in to help minimize cybersecurity risks.
+Today’s integrated HRIS systems have advanced security protocols built in to help minimise cybersecurity risks.